JetBrains/Qodana/topics/code-coverage.md

 [//]: # (title: Code coverage)

 <link-summary>Code coverage uses generated reports to calculate the overall code coverage inside a method, class, and file.
-It also reports on the issues connected with the missing coverage in these entities.</link-summary>
+It also reports on the issues associated with the missing coverage in these entities.</link-summary>

 **Code coverage** uses generated reports to calculate the overall code coverage inside a method, class, and file.
-It also reports on the issues connected with the missing coverage in these entities.
+It also reports on the issues associated with the missing coverage in these entities.

 This feature is available under the Ultimate and Ultimate Plus [licenses](pricing.md#pricing-linters-licenses) in the following linters: